-Each resource within the Cannon Streetcar Suburb Historic District was evaluated for its ability to contribute to the significance and eligibility of the historic district based upon its modifications to four key features: plan, porch, siding, and windows.
+If the property possess the characteristics to contribute to the historic and architectural context, a subsequent evaluation is made to determine if the property retains integrity for its type.
+The determination is based upon potential modifications to four key features: plan, porch, siding, and windows.
 Modifications to the plan include changes made to the footprint of the building, as in additions and partial demolition.
 Modifications to porches are not assessed as part of the plan but are a distinct category of assessment due to the frequency of porch modifications in the district and because generally these changes do not alter the original footprint of the building.
 Modifications to siding include the partial or complete replacement of historic siding materials.
 Replacement materials were sometimes limited to the first or first and second stories, leaving the historic materials on the highest portions of the walls exposed.
 The modifications to windows range from replacing some or all of the sash in existing window openings to the creation of larger or additional window openings and the use of metal or vinyl sash.
 As with siding, the use of replacement materials varies.
 Storm windows are somewhat common in the Cannon Streetcar Suburb Historic District.
 They sometimes hide the materials of the windows they protect, but are not considered a loss of integrity.